marquesdavi/ips-api/README.md

 :warning: **This project is still in the development phase.
 In the coming days, new features will be added and better documentation.**

+## What does the IPS System do :interrobang:
+The IPS System have 4 main apps: The user management app, the customer management app, the service management app, and the payment and monthly fee management app.

 ## Used technologies and libraries :books:
 - Python
 - Django